Michel-0/Nixie/README.md

 * Prepared for IN-3 tubes as colon dots.
 * Tube voltage step-up boost converter not inclued on this PCB.
 Instead the layout has free space and connectors for it.
+* For syncing / keeping time there are 3 options (multiple combinable)
-* With a DCF77 (77,5 kHz) radio clock receiver to get the time once powered on.
+  * **Option A:** A DCF77 (77,5 kHz) radio clock receiver to get the time once powered on.
-Because of interferences from high frequent I²C and the step-up boost converter it has a RTC (real-time clock) with battery, too.
+Unstable because of many high frequent things on the board.
+  * **Option B:** A RTC (real-time clock) with battery.
+Requires manual time input once or combination with another option.
+  * **Option C:** A GPS receiver to get the GPS time once powered on.
 * Tube driver based on MPSA42 transistors controlled by MCP23008 & MCP23017 connected by I²C to the pico.
 No historical sovjet ICs necessary
 * Supplied by external 12V DC.